 Whether you tackle heavy-duty projects inside and outside of the home or draw the line at hanging a picture frame, a hammer is a tool that nearly every homeowner needs.
 From stubby claws to iron-forged hammers, this tool comes in a variety of designs and serves many needs.

-To help you find the hammer that best fits your DIY lifestyle, our team tested seven of the best hammers on Amazon and rated how well they withstood a series of rigorous tests.
+To help you find the hammer for your home, the This Old House Reviews team tested several of the best hammers on the market and rated how well they withstood a series of rigorous tests.
+Overall, our top pick is the Estwing 16-Ounce Steel Claw Hammer, which scored an impressive 4.9 out of 5 in our testing metrics.
 Here’s a summary of our top recommendations and how each model performed during testing.

 You can also read our guide to buying tools for more tips and tricks.

-- Best Steel Handle: Estwing 16-Ounce Steel Claw Hammer
+- Best Overall: Estwing 16-Ounce Steel Claw Hammer

 - Best Design: Stalwart 16-Ounce Natural Hardwood Claw Hammer